Been here? Rate It!

 - Historical Travel

-My last couple of visits have been in April 2014 and July 2011, both times there was a bit of a queue to get in on our April 2014 visit so I was pleased to see that they started offering online tickets which I bought for the June 2015 trip.
+My last couple of visits have been in April 2014 and June 2015, there was a bit of a queue to get in on our April 2014 visit so I was pleased to see that they started offering online tickets which I bought for the June 2015 trip.
 We walked right up to the entrance and they waived us through.
-I highly recommend the Verger Tour, just an additional £3 per ticket.
+I highly recommend the Verger Tour, an additional £5 per ticket.
 The 90 minute tour is very informative and allows you access into places that the ordinary tourists can't go, most notably the Shrine which contains the tomb of Saint Edward the Confessor.

 After the tour you can visit the museum or go back around the Abbey at your leisure.
 I believe they said the Abbey ticket was good for the entire day but ask when you get there.